oalmaguer/bamazon/homework_instructions.md

 * Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

 4. Create your HTML and API routes.
-Your API routes should follow RESTful principles.
+Your API routes sho uld follow RESTful principles.

 5. Create a front-end using HTML, CSS, and JavScript/jQuery to provide the customer with a listing of products available to purchase and the price.
 Customers should be able to select an item and specify a quantity, and then submit the order.